About film certificates and admission policies

 Our “Staff Required” page on our web site has all the details on any current vacancies.

 Is it possible to buy a Gift Card?

 It is!
 We sell reloadable gift cards with an initial minimum ‘load’ of £15 although you can put any amount over this on.
-Gift cards can be bought in person at the box office or call us on 01896 752767 to purchase by phone.
-Telephone orders attract a £2 post/packaging/handling fee for UK mainland orders.
-Telephone orders are usually posted the same day or next business day to your nominated address, and this does NOT have to be the address of the person placing the order.
+Gift cards can be bought in person at the box office or online here.
+Online orders attract a £2.50 post/packaging/handling fee for UK mainland orders.

 What do you do with all the posters and standees when you are finished with them?

 The posters are usually archived and the standees are usually sent for recycling.